texstudio-org/texstudio/utilities/manual/source/editing.md

 attributes can be easily set, alternatively you have full control with the user defined setting.

-The code is placed inside a `figure` environment with the given postion suggestions.
+The code is placed inside a `figure` environment with the given position suggestions.

 By pressing the \"Save as default\" button the current settings (except file, caption and label) are stored and will hence be used as default